ljay79/jira-tools/README.md

 ```

 Use this script if you have changed the source code within the GAS editors while testing on the GAS envrironment.
-This task will pull the changes down from your GAS project into a temporary folder 'dist/pull'.
+This task will pull the changes down from your GAS project into a temporary folder './dist/pull'.
 Then the script will uncomment the require and exports statments.
-The files copied into the_./src_ folder.
+The files copied into the _./src_ folder.
 It does execute multiple tasks as one; `clean`, `clasp-pull`, `un-google` , `copy-changed-pulled-code`.

 ### Commit and push changes to git repository